BabylonJS/Extensions/TowerOfBabel/README.md

 - Cloning using Mesh Class Factories

 ###BJS version Required###
-The .TS / .JS files have no dependencies, so the minimium BJS version is 2.1.
-The .babylon file needs 2.2 for some features, since adds made were not done till 2.2 for some .babylon properties.
+The .TS / .JS files have no dependencies, so the minimum BJS version is 2.1.
+The .babylon file needs 2.2 for some features, since adds to support some .babylon properties were not made until 2.2 .
 Here is the table of these properties, and the behavior when used against 2.1:

-|Feature|Behaviour
+|Feature|Behavior
 | --- | ---
 |Freeze World Matrix | ignored
 |In-line Textures | errors